DerrickML/MTN-MoMo-API---Collection-Product/README.md

 To start the server, run `npm start` or `node <server-file-name>.js` in the terminal.
 The server will listen on the port defined in the server file (default is 3001).

+### Environment

+The server and all endpoints are configured to run in the MoMo API sandbox environment.
+This is a test environment provided by MTN for development and testing purposes.
+It simulates the MoMo API's behavior without affecting live data or incurring actual transactions.

+**Note**: The sandbox environment is for testing only.
+To move to production, you will need to configure the endpoints with production URLs and obtain production credentials.

 ## Front-End

 The front-end is a simple HTML/CSS/JavaScript application for testing the payment process.
 It allows users to input the phone number and amount, then handles the full process: API user creation, user retrieval, API key retrieval, MoMo token generation, and finally, making the payment request.